Recently a Kitchen Kop reader asked:

 Some say they want to raise good people.
 Of course we all want our kids to grow up to be kind, generous people, but what is “good” and where does that standard come from?
 That’s too wishy-washy and too susceptible to whatever the culture tells us is right, or to whatever a person desires at each moment.
 We all know how easy it is to convince ourselves that something is “the right thing” when we really want it to be so.
 Instead we want them to be good for a higher purpose and to stand on Someone who is unchanging.
 (Read my new post with more about this: Why I Don’t Want Our Kids to Grow Up to Be Good People.)

 I’ll tell you right now that I don’t know for sure and it’ll be a long time — until our kids are much older — before we’ll know if we did enough to set them on the right track.
-Some days I really wonder if how we’re trying to raise them will even matter, or if the anti-Christian, too-comfortable culture is just too powerful.
-It’s easy to get discouraged, and it’s getting more and more difficult in our crazy world — many parents have “done everything right” and still their kids turn away from God.
-(How heartbreaking that would be… We need to keep praying, God’s mercy is huge and He’s so patient with us!)
-Other parents offer their kids nothing but a life of dysfunction, and some of them turn out wildly in love with Jesus.
-There’s no secret formula or guarantee, but we need to keep trusting in Him, knowing that He wants our kids to know Him even more than we do!
-We just never know where God’s grace will take us.
+Some days I get discouraged and really wonder if how we’re trying to raise them will even matter.
+Is the anti-Christian/too-comfortable culture we live in just too powerful?
+And it seems to be more and more difficult in our crazy world — how many parents have seemingly “done everything right” and still their kids turn away from God?
+(How heartbreaking that would be… But God’s mercy is huge and He’s so patient with us!)
+Other parents offer their kids nothing but a life of dysfunction, yet they end up solid Christians with a heart for Jesus and a desire to serve others.
+We just never know where God’s grace will take us, I didn’t really start getting to know Him more myself until I was 27 years old.
+There’s no secret formula or guarantee, but God is MORE powerful than anything the world can throw at us, so Kent and I keep trusting in Him, knowing that He wants our kids to know Him even more than we do.

-We’re all human and none of us parent perfectly — as you read through the following ideas and suggestions, don’t think for a minute that our home is any different than yours, things are certainly not all sparkly around here at every moment, not even close.
-It’s a struggle here, too, and all we can do is all we can do.
+As you read through the following ideas and suggestions, don’t think for a minute that our home is any different than yours, things are certainly not all sparkly around here at every moment, not even close.
+It’s a struggle here, too, parenting is not easy, especially when your kids become adults!
+All we can do is all we can do.

 Here are a few random thoughts that come to mind, and I hope you’ll share YOUR tips in the comments…